 The increased popularity of multiplayer video games has created the need for seamless communication between players.
 And that was the intention behind developing Discord, at least in the beginning.
+But is Discord safe for kids?
 As Discord’s popularity grew, so did the worries of parents for their kids’ online safety.
-Here we will teach you what Discord is and essentially does, its benefits, dangers, and efficient ways to make it kid-friendly.
+Here we will teach you what parents need to know about Discord, its benefits, dangers, and efficient ways to make it kid-friendly.

 What is Discord?